 I regret that I will not be taking a group to Burma in Winter 2018.
-I had planned to, but since I’m going to be taking an immersethrough group to the Republic of Georgia in October 2017, and hope to do a first immersethrough trip to Iran in April of 2018, I feel too squeezed for time this coming winter.
+I had planned to, but since I took an immersethrough group to the Republic of Georgia in October 2017, and will be doing a first immersethrough trip to Iran in April of 2018, I feel too squeezed for time this coming winter.

 The country is starting to rebuild itself after years of military dictatorship.
 Things aren’t entirely smooth, of course, and there are still political issues and other major bumps in the road.
 It’s a very interesting time to be there.
 If you’re reading this, hoping to go with me, do consider going on your own.
 It’s not scary!
 Leave yourself time to explore.